Deploy CodeGen Application on Intel Gaudi HPU with Docker Compose¶

 , especiallycodegen-vllm-gaudi-server

-orcodegen-tgi-gaudi-server
+for vLLM orcodegen-tgi-gaudi-server

-) or proceed to the validation steps below.
+for TGI) or proceed to the validation steps below.

 Available Deployment Options¶

-Default: vLLM-based Deployment (--profile codegen-gaudi-vllm
+Default: vLLM-based Deployment (compose.yaml

 )¶